 The fellowship application is available on the Eagleton website late January with applications due the Friday after spring break each year.

-We currently have the following IGERT projects:
+We currently have the following NRT projects:

 The federal Department of Education offers GAANN fellowships to outstanding graduate students who demonstrate financial need.
 Fellows receive a stipend of up to $30,000 per year plus full tuition and fees and must be citizens, nationals, or permanent residents of the United States.